To My Husband, I’m Tired Too - Baby Chick

 Your tired but appreciative wife

-Connecting with Your Partner About Your Exhaustion
+Talking to Your Partner About Exhaustion

 No matter how much you wish he could, your partner can’t read your mind.
 You’re probably putting out a bunch of clues about how grumpy you are, but until you spell it out as I did above, he may not know what exactly you need.
 Tell him how your day is going, and listen when he tells you about his.
-Both of you have valid feelings, whether being tired, frustrated or overwhelmed.
-By listening to each other, you’ll better understand what the other one goes through during the day to better support each other.

-Just because we’re home all day doesn’t mean that the house is spotless or we’re super productive.
-If there’s anyone who can mess up carefully laid plans, it’s children.
-Despite how productive you intend for your day to be, they will usually find a way to derail it.
-Tell him what it is that you need.
+Tell him what you need.
 If you’re having a bad day, tell him you need a few minutes to yourself once he gets home.
-If you could tell him ahead of when he walks in the door, it would be much better than springing it on him as he comes in.
+If you could tell him ahead of time when he walks in the door, it would be much better than springing it on him as he comes in.
 And if you need time on the weekend to just be alone, tell him that too.

 Taking care of kids all day is exhausting, and you’re often touched out.
-Sometimes you may want to be alone—and that’s okay.
+Sometimes you may want to be alone, and that’s okay.
 The key is communicating with each other to understand where each of you is coming from, so you can support each other.

 Share